delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 You can even use it as a simple contact (or any other type of) form to submit data without including a file.

-The plugin includes a file browser to access and manage the uploaded files from the Dashboard (only for admins currently).
+The plugin displays the list of uploaded files in a separate top-level menu in Dashboard and includes a file browser to access and manage the uploaded files (only for admins currently).

 Several filters and actions before and after file upload enable extension of its capabilities.